Sustainability in the Curriculum

-- The Pond at the North Hills Campus: A spring-fed pond on this seven-acre campus serves as a laboratory for firsthand study of water and wildlife.
+- The Pond at the Lower School North Campus: A spring-fed pond on this seven-acre campus serves as a laboratory for firsthand study of water and wildlife.

 - City Campus Outdoor Classrooms: Newly renovated in 2013, the outdoor classroom features a green roof playhouse and a variety of gardens and planting spaces, and extends scientific learning to the outdoors.
 The Green Roof Playhouse, designed especially for WT’s outdoor classroom, was one of two schools nationally to receive a Commendation of Excellence by the Centiva Green School Innovation Grant.

 - “Kinder-gardeners” Cultivate a Sustainable Harvest in the City Campus Vegetable Garden: In the spring of 2014, Chef Andrew worked alongside the Kindergarten class, guiding students through the process of planting an array of fruits, vegetables, and herbs in WT’s Vegetable Garden.
 A recent article on Food Management highlighted WT’s efforts to incorporate the harvest from the garden to WT’s lunch menu as well as its efforts to connect the Kindergarten’s outdoor gardening to their classroom education.

 Lower School’s Focus on Systems Thinking: A goal of the Lower School at WT is to ensure that students leave their elementary years with an understanding of the interconnectedness of systems.
 Beginning in Pre-K, where children learn that most things are made up of parts, through fifth grade, where they begin to understand how systems themselves are interconnected, students at WT explore the interdependence and complexities of communities, machines, cultures, ecosystems, and our world.